 Brazil

-The Visual Splendour of Lazulite
+The Visual Splendour of Lazulite: A Unique Blue Stone

-The allure of Lazulite stems from its visual splendour.
-Exhibiting a range of colours from azure-blue to green, with deep blue shades being the most valuable, lazulite is a feast for the eyes.
-Lazulite can also appear in black, blue, and blue-green hues, and sometimes as bluish white or even colourless crystals.
-Its crystal habit varies from tabular to granular, and it can occur in massive form as well as crystalline forms.
+Lazulite can also appear in black, blue-green, or bluish white, and sometimes as colourless crystals.
+Its crystal habit ranges from tabular to granular, and it can occur in both massive and crystalline forms.
 Lazulite can range from opaque to translucent, which affects its suitability for cutting into gemstones.
 It exhibits strong pleochroism, revealing different shades of blue at various viewing angles.

 This strong visual appeal and its extreme rarity make high-quality faceted lazulite especially valuable in the gemstone market.

 Lazulite's colour variations are a spectacle to behold.
-Influenced by the presence of iron, magnesium, and aluminum within its crystal structure, lazulite exhibits an array of shades, from deep ocean blues to serene sky blues and even rare pink varieties.
-These captivating hues contribute to the gemstone's calming visual effect, making it truly alluring.
+Influenced by the presence of iron, magnesium, and aluminum in its crystal structure, lazulite exhibits a range of shades, from deep ocean blues to serene sky blues and even rare pink varieties.

 Crystal Structure and Inclusions